waseemingly/tp/docs/DeveloperGuide.md

 <div markdown="span" class="alert alert-warning">:exclamation: **Note:**
-When the user clicks away from the tab showing the command result and then switches back to the tab, the tab will be updated to show the full list of information for that tab again.
+When the user clicks away from the tab showing the command result and then switches back to the tab, the tab will be updated to show the full list of information for that tab again.</div>

 --------------------------------------------------------------------------------------------------------------------